 Student Bystander Responsibilities

-Putney expects that any student who has knowledge that any form of bullying, hazing, harassment, sexual misconduct, or retaliation will occur, is occurring or has occurred will take reasonable steps to prevent that activity from occurring or stop it from going any further.
-Students are expected to report knowledge of any sexual misconduct to a responsible adult at the school.
+Putney expects that any student who has knowledge that any form of bullying, hazing, harassment, sexual misconduct, or retaliation will occur, is occurring or has occurred, if they feel comfortable doing so, will take reasonable steps to prevent that activity or stop it from going any further.
+Students are encouraged and expected to report knowledge of any of these behaviors, including sexual misconduct, to a responsible adult at the school.
 Every effort will be made to maintain confidentiality.

 In addition to, or as an alternative to filing a harassment complaint under this policy, a person may file a harassment complaint with the Vermont Human Rights Commission or the Office for Civil Rights of the U.S. Department of Education at the addresses noted below: